Maria-Antony/Agentic-Video-Copilot/README.md

 **Agentic Video Copilot** is an interactive tool where users can:

-->Upload a video file or provide a YouTube URL ->Automatically transcribe the audio
+1. Upload a video file or provide a YouTube URL.
+2. Automatically transcribe the audio.
-->Generate a summary in any target language
+3. Generate a summary in any target language.
-->Get GPT-generated learning resources (RAG style) related to the video content ->Download the output as .txt and .pdf reports
+4. Get GPT-generated learning resources (RAG style) related to the video content.
+5. Download the output as .txt and .pdf reports.
-->Ask follow-up questions in the same language through an integrated Q&A agent ->Keep a persistent session history, saved locally (/sessions/), visible in the sidebar — just like a chat log
+6. Ask follow-up questions in the same language through an integrated Q&A agent.
+7. Keep a persistent session history, saved locally (/sessions/), visible in the sidebar — just like a chat log.

 This project demonstrates LangGraph-based Agentic AI, RAG workflows, and modular multi-agent orchestration — showcasing how LLM pipelines can power real user-facing products.